-- Schedule II oxycodone: - The controlled release method of delivery allowed for a longer duration of drug action and contained much larger doses of oxycodone. - Abusers easily compromised the controlled release formulation by crushing the tablets for a powerful morphine-like high. - § 10, 20, 40, 80mg available.
+- Solution Solution of Schedule II oxycodone: - 5 The controlled release method of delivery allowed for a longer duration of drug action and contained much larger doses of oxycodone. - § Abusers easily compromised the controlled release formulation by crushing the tablets for a powerful morphine-like high. - § 10, 20, 40, 80mg available.